10 Best Umbrella Stroller in 2021 – Detail Reviews:

-Adjustable Handle and Footrest
+Adjustable Handle and Footrest:

 There is nothing more annoying (and painful) for parents than having to deal with prams with non-adjustable handles.
 Annoying because they had to overstretch to grip the handle.
 Painful because repeated overstretching results in back pain.

-As for the footrest, you need it to be adjustable because provided the seat reclines, your baby would only be able to lie straight if the footrest provides him the space to do so.
+As for the footrest, you need it to be adjustable because provided the seat reclines, your baby would only be able to lie straight if the footrest provides him with the space to do so.

 Having said that, a reclining seat is not enough on its own.
-Instead, to provide your child with the full comfort, it needs an adjustable footrest as a supplement.
+Instead, to provide your child with full comfort, it needs an adjustable footrest as a supplement.
 So make sure your stroller has both these features.

-Washable Seat Pad & UPF 50+ Canopy
+Washable Seat Pad & UPF 50+ Canopy:

 Regardless of their age, children love to get things dirty and no matter how hard we try, we cannot control them.

 What we can control, however, is that the seat on which they sit is clean.
 And there is no way you could clean a seat pad as effectively as a machine.
-Therefore, choose a pad which is machine washable.
+Therefore, choose a pad that is machine washable.

 As for the canopy, the term UPF 50+ denotes the protection it provides against harmful ultraviolet rays.
 The canopy is a must-have if you are planning to have a stroll under the sun.

 And that durability doesn’t come alone.
-Instead, it comes with extra components like air-filled rubber wheels, adjustable handle, and a rugged seat.
+Instead, it comes with extra components like air-filled rubber wheels, an adjustable handle, and a rugged seat.
 All these components add to the weight of the stroller, but they DO NOT affect its maneuverability.